rahulcs754/Get-our-Timezone-time-/README.md

-# Get our  Timezone time in php
+# Get datetime based on area Timezone  in php
 In this repo, you will get "How do I get the current date and time in PHP based on zone ?"

 # For this Code are :